ScholliYT/Broken-Links-Crawler-Action/README.md

 **Optional** By default, the crawler will use a HEAD request first, then will follow-up with a GET request if the response is html and the url represents a page on the same site as the root url.
 By setting this value to 'true', the crawler will always us a GET request for any onsite url. (default false).

-### `max_concurrent_requests`
+### `connect_limit_per_host`

-**Optional** By default, the crawler will not attempt to throttle the total number of concurrent requests.
-By setting this value to a number greater than zero (0), the crawler will not exceed that number of concurrent requests at once.
+**Optional** By default, the crawler will open as many connections at it needs to make the requests.
+By setting this value to a number greater than zero (0), the crawler will not exceed that number of connections for each host.
 This can be useful for when crawling a site that has rate limits. (default unlimited).

 ## Example usage
 ```yml